 Transfer students who submit their application by the application deadline are automatically considered for merit scholarships.
 There is no additional application.
 For more information, visit the Scholarships website.

-On campus housing for transfer students is limited and not guaranteed.
+On-campus housing for transfer students is limited and not guaranteed, so we recommend applying early.
 More information on housing can be found on the Residential Education, Housing, and Student Life Operations webpages.

 - Transfer Policies and Resources